Audio quality is everything when it comes to creating video content, whether it’s for Youtube, Facebook, TikTok, or whatever platform you're using.

 We also love that the transmitter comes with its own built-in lav mic, so you can place it farther from your on-camera mic to capture clear and detailed audio of your subject.

 For outdoor use, the two windshields can be clipped on the built-in mic or using a custom solution.
+When not in use, it's so compact that it slots away in your camera backpack without you even knowing it's there.

 The Boya BY-M1 is an excellent lavalier microphone for those on a budget.
 We recommend this for indoor vlogging where you are moving around a lot.